Street Outreach Program Fact Sheet

-FYSB requires grantees to incorporate elements of the Positive Youth Development (PYD) approach into their programs.
-PYD suggests that the best way to prevent risky behavior is to help young people achieve their full potential.
+FYSB requires grantees to incorporate a positive youth development (PYD) framework and a trauma-informed care (TIC) approach into their programs.
+PYD suggest that the best way to prevent risk and trauma is to help young people achieve their full potential.
 Youth development strategies focus on giving young people the chance to exercise leadership, build skills, and become involved in their communities.

 Grant Award Process

-FYSB solicits applications for the Street Outreach Program by posting an annual funding opportunity announcement on the Grants.gov website.
-Applications are competitively reviewed by peer panels and successful applicants receive three-year grants.
+FYSB solicits applications for the Street Outreach Program by posting funding announcements on Grants.gov Visit disclaimer page and on the funding page for the National Clearinghouse on Homeless Youth and Families.
+Applications are competitively reviewed and successful applicants receive three-year grants.

 Toll-free phone: 833-GET-RHYi (833-438-7494)